fbpx

 PRIVATE OR INSTRUMENT PILOT MULTI-ENGINE RATING

 Want to increase safety, speed or room to haul the family?
 Then you may need to rent or purchase a multi-engine aircraft for personal use.
 If so, you will need this rating.
-Add your Multi-engine Rating to your Single Engine Instrument Rating or Private Pilot Certificate with our 3-4 day course.

 In order to obtain your Multi-Engine rating, private or instrument-rated private pilots are only required to hold a third class medical or higher and receive and log ground and flight training on the areas of operation set forth in FAR sec.
 61.107 (b)(2).
 Notably, no minimum hour requirements apply other than 3 hours in the two calendar months before the checkride.
 However, experience shows that 10 hours is usually optimal for this training.
 The checkride consists of an oral and practical exam but no written exam.
 When you pass your checkride you are able to act as PIC in a multi-engine airplane under Visual Flight Rules or Instrument Flight Rules if you already have your instrument rating.